flashbots/reorg-monitor/README.md

 # Ethereum Reorg Monitor

-Detect Ethereum reorgs with the depth, and print replaced and new blocks.
+Detect Ethereum reorgs:

-* Can save reorg summaries and block info in a Postgres database
+* Monitor multiple geth nodes
-* Can query a mev-geth instance for block value
+* Simulate blocks at a mev-geth instance for to get miner value
-* Can monitor multiple geth nodes at once (the more the better)
+* Save reorg summaries and block info in a Postgres database

-It's work in progress is not yet bug-free.
+This project is currently work in progress and there may be bugs.
+Please open issues if you find any, or want to contribute :)

 ---